Student Spotlight: Amy Beth Kirsten

 Kirsten recently completed her Doctorate of Musical Arts in Music Composition from the Peabody Conservatory of Johns Hopkins University, one of the most prestigious music schools in the country.
 With her doctorate now complete, Kirsten is currently focusing on the creation of new music.
 She has participated in several music festivals, earning respect from her peers and commissions for a number of new works.

 In 2011, Kirsten was one of 180 people from 3,000 applicants to receive a John Simon Guggenheim Foundation Fellowship during its 87th annual competition.
-During her 12-month Guggenheim Fellowship and Levy Supplemental Stipend for music composition, she composed a large work for the Grammy-winning ensemble Eighth Blackbird.
+During her 12-month Guggenheim Fellowship and Levy Supplemental Stipend for music composition, she composed “Colombine’s Paradise Theatre,” a large work for the Grammy-winning ensemble eighth blackbird.
+In 2014, “Colombine’s Paradise Theatre” received its Chicago premiere at the Museum of Contemporary Art and its New York City premiere at the Miller Theatre.

-With the early support of her parents and the COD music faculty, Kirsten is currently realizing a childhood dream.
+With the early support of her parents and the COD music faculty, Kirsten has realized a childhood dream.

 “I was lucky to have experiences early on in my development, like at COD, which gave me the confidence to keep going.
 It’s really the joy I find in the music itself that keeps me motivated,” she said.
 “When you find something that makes you so happy and stimulates your intellect - and you feel you have something to contribute - it’s impossible to resist.”